howdyai/botkit/readme-middlewares.md

 If you do not have a Conversation service instance,  follow [these steps](https://github.com/watson-developer-cloud/conversation-simple/blob/master/README.md#before-you-begin) to get started.

-#### Acquire channel credentials
-This document shows code snippets for using a Slack bot with the middleware.
-(If you want examples for the other channels, see the [examples/multi-bot](/examples/multi-bot) folder.
-The multi-bot example app shows how to connect to Slack, Facebook, and Twilio IPM bots running on a single Express server.)

-You need a _Slack token_ for your Slack bot to talk to Conversation.

-If you have an existing Slack bot, then copy the Slack token from your Slack settings page.

-Otherwise, follow [Botkit's instructions](https://github.com/howdyai/botkit/blob/master/readme-slack.md) to create your Slack bot from scratch.
-When your bot is ready, you are provided with a Slack token.

 For more information on adding Watson to your bot check [this projects documentation](https://github.com/watson-developer-cloud/botkit-middleware/blob/master/README.md)

 # Storage Modules